 - Discussion (for greatest value, compare results with data from related studies of a similar nature) and limitations; and

-Invited manuscripts for Practice are usually not peer reviewed.
+Invited manuscripts for Practice are usually not .
 A maximum of two illustrations (tables, figures, or drawings) may be included.
 No review fee required.

 3. Strategies for Success (Two types of manuscripts will be accepted)

-a.
-Scholarship section (Peer Reviewed) 2,000-word limit (shorter manuscripts preferred).
+- Scholarship section (Peer Reviewed) 2,000-word limit.
 The same guidelines as presented in Category 1 Scholarship section will be used except for the word limit. ($45 review fee required.)

 4. Reviews of New Books (Not Peer Reviewed) 500-word limit.
 Books should relate to family and consumer sciences and should be recent titles.
 Their primary intent should not be course texts.
 (No review fee required.)

-6. Did You Know?. . .
-40-word limit.
+6. Did You 40-word limit.
 News briefs, "factoids," or research findings that impact the lives of individuals, families, and communities served by FCS professionals.
 (No review fee required.)

 7. Features (Invited) 800–3,500 words

 Features are in-depth, rigorous presentations of breakthrough thinking and applications in FCS, and typically are based on the theme of each issue.
 Features may also be theory and philosophy papers.
-To determine potential interest in a topic, prepare a two or three page summary answering the following questions.
+To determine potential interest in a topic, prepare a two or summary answering the following questions.
 1) What is the central message of the proposed manuscript?
-2) What is new, useful, and important about the idea?
+2) What is new, useful, and the idea?
 3) What are the real-world implications?
 3) What research supports the logic in the proposed manuscript?
-4) What academic, professional, or personal experience will be drawn upon to make the argument convincing?
+4) What be drawn upon to make the argument convincing?
 Submit summary electronically to the editor.
 (No review fee required.)

-The JFCS uses the Publication Manual of the American Psychological Association, 6th Edition (see pages 174-192 and 193-224 for instructions and examples on citations/references, respectively).
+The JFCS uses the Publication Manual of the American Psychological Association, 7th Edition (see Section 8.1-8.22 for instructions and citations/references, respectively).

 Authors Page—for all submissions

-This page includes: the title of the manuscript; word count excluding abstract and references; full names, academic degrees (doctoral only), certifications related to FCS such as CFCS, and affiliations (position title, organization, address, telephone number, home and cellular numbers, fax number, E-mail address and AAFCS membership number) for each author; indicate which author is corresponding author.
+This page includes: the title of the manuscript; word count excluding abstract and references; full names, academic degrees (doctoral only), certifications related to FCS such as , and affiliations (position title, organization, address, telephone number, home and cellular numbers, fax number, E-mail address and AAFCS membership number if applicable) for each author; indicate which author is corresponding author.
 Type authors' names in the order they should appear in the published article.